-About our grant opportunity
+About our 2023 grant opportunity

-We believe that maintaining the economic security of women and children is essential to closing the opportunity gap in Central Texas, and we know we cannot do this without addressing the racial wealth and health divide faced by women of color.
+Austin Community Foundation believes that maintaining the economic security of women and children is essential to closing the opportunity gap in Central Texas, and we know we cannot do this without addressing the racial wealth and health divide faced by women of color.

-- One winning finalist – a $40,000 multi-year grant over 2 years – $20,000 in 2021 and $20,000 in 2022
+- Winning Finalist: $55,000 total; a multi-year grant over two years – $35,000 in 2023 and $20,000 in 2024

-In total, $400,000 in unrestricted, general operating support will be awarded to 20 different nonprofit organizations.
+In total, $500,000 in unrestricted, general operating support will be awarded to 15 different nonprofit organizations.

 Before applying for a grant from the Women’s Fund, please review our impact areas and data reports to ensure your work is aligned with our mission.
 Learn more >

-- Women’s Issues are Community Issues
+- Women’s Issues are Community Issues, 2023

 - Child Care is a Necessary Work Support for Women